hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 		//getters and setters, hashcode, equals, toString etc. are omitted }

 It is a standard JPA entity.

+* An entity class must be annotated with `@Entity`
+* An entity should implement `Serializable` interface
-An entity class must be annotated with `@Entity`, and implements `Serializable` interface, and includes an identifier field(annotated with `@Id`), and a default none arguemtns constructor.
+* An entity must include an identifier field(annotated with `@Id`), such as `id` of `Post`.
+* An entity should have a default none-arguments constructor.
+By default, if there is no explict constructor declaration, there is an implict none-argument constructor.
+If there is a constructor accepts more than one arguments, you have to add another none-argument explictly.

+	For example.

+		public Post(String title, String content){}
+		public Post(){}//must add this constructor explictly

+Optionally, it is recommended to implement your own `equals` and `hashCode` methods for every entities, if there is a requirement to identify them in collection container.

+For example, there are a post existed in collection, adding another `Post` into collection should check the post existance.

+	publc class PostCollection{
+		private List<Post> posts=new ArrayList<>();

+		public void addPost(Post p){
+			if(!this.posts.contains(p)){
+				this.posts.add(p);
+			}
+		}
+	}

+The title property can be used to identify the two posts in collection container, because they are not presisted in a persistent storage at the moment, `@Id` should be null.

+Implements `equals` and `hashCode` with title property of `Post`.

+	public boolean equals(Object u){
+		// omitted null check
+		return this.title=(Post)u.getTitle();
+	}

+	public int hashCode(){
+		return 17* title.hashCode();
+	}

+When an entity instance is being persisted into a database table, the id will be filled.

+In JPA, there is a sort of standard id generation strategies available.

+By default, it is `AUTO`, which uses the database built-in id generation approache to assign an primary key to the inserted record.

+**WARNING**: Every databases has its specific generation strategy, if you are building an application which will run across databases. `AUTO` is recommended.

+Other id generation strategies include *TABLE*, *IDENTITY*.
+And JPA providers have their extensions, such as Hibernate, you can use *uuid2* for PostgresSQL.

+###Lombok

-If you are using Lombok, the getters, setters, equals, hashCode, toString and class constructor can generated at compile runtime.
+[Lombok](http://projectlombok.org) is a greate helper every Java developer should use in projects.
+Utilize Java annotation processor, it can generate getters, setters, equals, hashCode, toString and class constructor at compile runtime with some Lombok annotations.

+Add `@Data` to `Post` class, you can remove all getters and setters, and `equals`, `hashcode`, `toString` methods.
+The code now looks more clean.

 	@Data
 	@Builder